alyssaw90/Microsoft-Graph-Custom-Data-Example/README.md

 2. Useing you favorite IDE, open **utlis/config.js**.

-3. Replace the **clinetID** and **clientSecret** placeholder values with the Appplication ID and Application Secret you copied during app registration.
+3. Replace the **clientID** and **clientSecret** placeholder values with the Appplication ID and Application Secret you copied during app registration.

 4. In command prompt, run the following command in the root directory. ``npm install``.
 This installs the project dependencies.